GLL: A Differentiable Graph Learning Layer for Neural Networks: Implementation Numerical Experiments

 To evaluate experimental robustness, we attack the test set with the FGSM, IFGSM, and CW attacks.
-When using FGSM and IFGSM on GLL, we embed the entire test set of 10000 digits along with 10000 randomly selected data points from the training set (i.e. 1000 per class) when running the attacks, while we run CW in batches of 1000 test and 1000 training points (this was simply due to computational constraints; in general graph learning methods perform better with more nodes on the graph as it better approximates the underlying data manifold).
-For the models with MLP classifier, we use the same batch sizes (full batch on FGSM and IFGSM, 1000 for CW).
+When using FGSM and IFGSM on GLL, we embed the entire test set of 10000 digits along with 10000 randomly selected data points from the training set (i.e. 1000 per class) when running the attacks.
+We run CW in batches of 1000 test and 1000 training points due to computational constraints; in general graph learning methods perform better with more nodes on the graph as it better approximates the underlying data manifold. \tcb{We use the same testing batch sizes (full batch on FGSM and IFGSM, 1000 for CW) for the MLP and WNLL models, and the same number of base points for WNLL}.
 We report results for FGSM and IFGSM at varying levels of $\epsilon$, fixing $\alpha = 0.05$ for IFGSM and letting the number of iterations be $5*(\epsilon/\alpha)$, following a similar heuristic as in \cite{kurakin2018adversarial} to allow the adversarial example sufficient ability to reach the boundary of the $\epsilon$-ball.
 For CW attacks, we let $c$ vary and run 100 iterations of the Adam optimizer with a learning rate of 0.005.
 Results for each attack, comparing both robustly and naturally trained models with MLP and GLL classifiers, are shown in Figure \ref{fig:mnist_adv}.

 For FashionMNIST, we use ResNet-18 (\cite{he2016deep}), where again we replace the final linear layer and softmax with GLL.
 We again use the Adam optimizer for 100 epochs, with an intial learning rate of $0.01$ which decays by a factor of $0.5$ every 10 epochs.
 For the robustly trained models, we run PGD training with $\epsilon = 0.05$ and $\alpha = 0.01$ for 5 iterations.
-In training, we use a batch size of 2000, and for GLL we use 200 labeled ``base" points per batch.
-We attack in batches of 250 test points, with 500 training points for GLL; this was chosen as it was the largest batch size we could use given our computational resources.
+In training, we use a batch size of 2000, and for GLL \tcb{and WNLL} we use 200 labeled ``base" points per batch.
+We attack in batches of 250 test points, with 500 training points for GLL \tcb{and WNLL}; this was chosen as it was the largest batch size we could use given our computational resources.
 The hyperparameters for the attacks are identical to those for MNIST.
 We report results in Figure \ref{fig:fashionmnist_adv}.